mirucon/required-ja/required.md

 Along with these checks you should also run the theme through the [Theme Check](https://wordpress.org/plugins/theme-check/) plugin.
 You can find a full list of what it [checks here](https://make.wordpress.org/themes/handbook/review/required/theme-check-plugin/ "Theme check plugin").

 Note: If you are getting started with your first reviews, please read [Become a reviewer](https://make.wordpress.org/themes/handbook/get-involved/become-a-reviewer/).

+## Child themes

+*   Child themes must introduce more than minor changes (such as new fonts/colours) to the parent theme to be accepted

 ## Accessibility